 This diet means exactly has it sounds, you’re required to cut out sugar from your daily food content.
 In most cases this would be regarded as a good idea because we consume a lot of sugar.
 But unfortunately this is not easy to sustain.
 I’m a big lover of sugar, In fact I would say I’ve got a sweet tooth and in my younger days I spent a lot of time at the dentist.

-I also believe if you workout regularly or should I say daily, then you should be allowed to have some treats, without major consequences.
+I also believe if you workout regularly or should I say daily.
+Then you should be allowed to have some treats, without major consequences.
+You have what’s the best diet to lose weight in your grasp.

 Baby food diet – mum knows best.